Hi, I write things. I wrote at least one of them with you in mind. Try and find it. If I did my job right, it should not be hard.

 who like bad boys who dress in black spandex,

-drinking Roobios out of recycled cups,
+drinking Rooibos out of recycled cups,

 listening to sad songs on big headphones,